Amused-EEG/amused-py/DESCRIPTION.md

 🔓 **Truly Open**: MIT licensed, no proprietary dependencies
 🧪 **Research Ready**: Direct access to raw sensor data for your experiments
 💡 **Community Driven**: Built by researchers, for researchers
+⚡ **Beyond the SDK**: More control than even the official SDK provides

 ### Complete Sensor Access